 The pandemic threw gasoline on the fire, helping many indoor bike companies double and some even triple their sales in a single year.
 These aren’t small potatoes, either.
 Peloton’s reported $1.8B revenue last year is nearly as much as Specialized and Trek — the two largest outdoor bike companies — combined.

-Gear Patrol has covered that brand extensively, in everything from comparison pieces to news about its rotating screen.
-But what else is out there, and how does it stack up?
 After researching and testing different bikes from across the industry, I landed on the following seven bikes as the best non-Peloton options you can buy right now.

 Best Overall Indoor Bike: NordicTrack S15i Studio Cycle